drizzle-team/brocli/README.md

 Initial builder functions:

--   `string(name?: string)` - defines option as a string-type option which requires data to be passed as `--option=value`
+-   `string(name?: string)` - defines option as a string-type option which requires data to be passed as `--option=value` or `--option value`
+    -   `name` - name by which option is passed in cli args
+    If not specified, defaults to key of this option
+    :warning: - must not contain `=` character, not be in `--help`,`-h`,`--version`,`-v` and be unique per each command
+    :speech_balloon: - will be automatically prefixed with `-` if one character long, `--` if longer
+    If you wish to have only single hyphen as a prefix on multi character name - simply specify name with it: `string('-longname')`

+-   `number(name?: string)` - defines option as a number-type option which requires data to be passed as `--option=value` or `--option value`
     -   `name` - name by which option is passed in cli args
     If not specified, defaults to key of this option
     :warning: - must not contain `=` character, not be in `--help`,`-h`,`--version`,`-v` and be unique per each command
     :speech_balloon: - will be automatically prefixed with `-` if one character long, `--` if longer
     If you wish to have only single hyphen as a prefix on multi character name - simply specify name with it: `string('-longname')`

 -   `boolean(name?: string)` - defines option as a boolean-type option which requires data to be passed as `--option`
     -   `name` - name by which option is passed in cli args